 So much has been written about Sinatra’s love life, especially his head-over-heels tumble into the arms of raven-haired beauty Ava Gardner, his divorce from his first wife Nancy, and his tumultuous marriage to Ava.
 It was a roller-coaster time for Sinatra, and from album to album his fans could easily discern the rather schizoid split moods of the singer.

-Frank Sinatra and Ava Gardner cutting their wedding cake in 1951 (Image credit: Wikimedia Commons)
+Frank Sinatra and Ava Gardner (Source: Wikimedia Commons)

 As he testified in song, he had her under his skin.
 But Ava was crucial to Frank’s career in other ways.
 In fact, you could say she saved him from the worst fate that can befall a Hollywood star: irrelevance.